US probes 4 deaths in Hyundai-Kia cars when air bags failed

 According to NHTSA, Hyundai investigated and found the problem was "electrical overstress" in the computers.
 The company didn't have a fix developed at the time but said it was investigating the problem with ZF-TRW.
 Hyundai does not yet have a fix for the problem but said it expects the Sonata recall to start April 20.
 The problem also can stop the seat belts from tightening before a crash.

 In the documents, NHTSA said it understands that the Kia Fortes under investigation use similar air bag control computers made by ZF-TRW.
-The agency says it also is looking into a 2016 recall involving more than 1.4 million Fiat Chrysler cars and SUVs that had a similar problem causing the air bags not to deploy.
-Agency documents show those vehicles had air bag computers made by ZF-TRW.
+The agency says it also is looking into a 2016 recall involving Fiat Chrysler vehicles that had a similar problem causing the air bags not to deploy.

 The agency says it will evaluate the scope of Hyundai's recall, confirm Kia's use of the same or similar air bag control computers and look into the cause.
 It also will investigate whether "any other vehicle manufacturers used the same or similar" ZF-TRW computers and whether there have been any similar air bag failures.

-The agency says four crashes occurred in Sonatas and two happened in Fortes.
+NHTSA says four crashes occurred in Sonatas and two happened in Fortes.
 One Forte crash happened in Canada.
-All six crashes were reported to NHTSA between 2012 and 2017, but it was unclear when they occurred.

-In May of last year, NHTSA opened an investigation into whether Hyundai and Kia moved quickly enough to recall more than 1.6 million cars and SUVs because the engines can stall, increasing the risk of a crash.
-The investigation into three recalls by the two brands is pending.
-The agency also said it's investigating whether the automakers followed safety reporting requirements.